How To Cut Your Own Hair? The Complete Guide 2023

 • Make minor cuts through the bangs.
 The lengths should be a little variable, but not too much.
 Try to cut sections that are approximately 12 mm (0.5 inches) wide.

-• When the bangs dry, touch it up.
+• When the bangs dry, touch them up.
 Tousle your hair a little and see if you like where it falls.
 Make more cuts if necessary.

 The best way to cut your hair is to section your layers and make minor cuts to the ends for healthier hair for thick and curly hair.
 There are layers and bangs, and you can shorten the ends.